Chellamay

-The series revolves around the title character Chellamma, played by Raadhika, who is also the creative head of the series which is produced by her own production company, Radaan Mediaworks.
-This serial was dubbed in Telugu and was broadcast in Gemini TV as "Chittemma".
+The series revolves around the title character Chellamma, played by Radhika, who is also the creative head of the series which is produced by her production company, Radaan Mediaworks.
+This serial was dubbed in Telugu and was broadcast on Gemini TV as "Chittemma".
+The series is currently being re aired on Thanthi One channel from 20 May 2024.

 Plot

 Avudaiappan (Ravikumar) is a widower with three sons, Kadarkaraiyaandi (Radharavi), Solaimalai (Vishwanath) and Maniarasu (Ashwin)and a lovable daughter, "Chellamma" (Radikaa Sarathkumar).
 His sister Thazhaiyamma (Subhashini) is a widow with three sons, Vadaimalai (Saakshi Siva), Sundaramoorthy (Sathya) and Rathnavelu (Sekar Muthu) & three daughters, Kalaivaani (Sonia), Azhagamma (Vandhana) and Amudha (Neelima Rani).
 She stays with Avudaiappan's family.
 Avudaiappan being a sole breadwinner of a joint family, faces a tough time to run his family with a meagre salary.
 Yet, he is very affectionate with everyone.
 He never throws a tantrum at anybody & has a positive approach towards life.
 One beautiful day, Avudaiappan's family migrates to Chennai for a better experience.

 Thavasi (Delhi Ganesh) is a mute man and a close buddy of Avudaiappan, accompanies him to Chennai.
 He stands beside Avudaiappan during the worst phase of Avudaiappan's life.
 Thavasi is a great cook who is exceptionally well known for his delicious recipes.
 They decide to open a roadside motel named Chellamma Bhavan.
 Avudaiappan invests the money for their motel business.
 And Thavasi works as a chef in the motel.
 Due to Thavasi's culinary skills, Chellamma Bhavan motel becomes widespread over the night.
 They make a decent profit in their business.

 Avudaiappan wants to the entrepreneur for a new hotel business.
 He asks Thavasi to invest some money for the new hotel business.
 But Thavasi didn't want to risk him and lost the money.
 Avudaiappan strives to find money for his investment.
 At this situation, Thazhaiamma lends her jewels Avudaiappan and helps him financially.
 He invests the money and expands/develops his business.
 Over a short period, he becomes wealthy.
 In today's world, Chellamma Bhavan Hotels are one of the leading hotels with many branches around Tamil Nadu.

 Thavasi feels that Avudaiappan's tremendous growth in hotel industry is all because of his hard work.
 He nurses grudges against Avudaiappan continues to work in Chellamma Bhavan as a supervising chef for a monthly salary.